4driel/basic-nn-xor/README.md

   <img src="https://cdn.rawgit.com/4driel/basic-nn-xor/master/images/artificial-neuron.svg" height="200">
 </p>
 <p align="center">
   Image 1.
-Left: Simplified represetation of a biological neuron.
+Left: Simplified representation of a biological neuron.
 Right: Diagram of artificial neuron.
 </p>

 ### And how does it work?

 In simplified terms, you map your inputs to your outputs by adjusting the synaptic weights.
 And that's it.
 Sounds easy right?
-Let's look at an example.
+Let's see how it's done.

 ### Forward-propagation